Antiadrenergic agents (central) with thiazides

 Thiazide diuretics decrease active re-absorption of sodium and chloride ions by inhibiting the sodium/chloride co-transporter in the distal convoluted tubule.
 They also increase potassium ion loss.
 Thiazide diuretics decrease the blood volume by diuresis and are used to decrease blood pressure.

-Medical conditions associated with antiadrenergic agents (central) with thiazides:
+Medical conditions treated or associated with antiadrenergic agents (central) with thiazides: